ymzuiku/signalist/README.md

 ## Compatibility

-`Signalist` is designed to be fully compatible with the existing `React` ecosystem and components.
-You can use your favorite `React` libraries and tools, and still benefit from the performance improvements offered by `Signalist`.
+Signalist is designed to be fully compatible with the existing React ecosystem and components.
+You can use your favorite React libraries and tools, and still benefit from the performance improvements offered by Signalist.

 ## Getting Started

-To get started with `Signalist`, install it using npm:
+To get started with Signalist, install it using npm:

 ```
-npm install `signalist`
+npm install signalist
 ```

 Now, you can use the `useSignal` hook to create and subscribe to signals in your components: